lcoronelr/Picasso/README.md

 ### Iterate Fractals (Mandelbrot)
-The **Mandelbrot** extension lets you create the Mandelbrot fractals with a given x and y.
+The **Mandelbrot** extension lets you create the Mandelbrot fractals with a given x and y

 **How to use:**
-1. Enter an expression with two parameters - ideally x and y coordinates.
+1. Enter an expression with two parameters - ideally x and y coordinates

    *Example 1:* `mandelbrot(x, y)` - generates classic Mandelbrot set

    *Example 2:* `mandelbrot(x+x, y+y)` - zooms out to display full fractal 	pattern by scaling coordinates

    *Example 3:* `mandelbrot(x*0.5, y*0.5)` - zooms into the fractal
-2. Click **Evaluate** or simply press **Enter**.
+2. Click **Evaluate** or simply press **Enter**
-3. The expression will generate detailed fractal patterns particularly at the boundaries.
+3. The expression will generate detailed fractal patterns particularly at the boundaries

 ### Animator

-The **Animator** extension lets you animate any mathematical expression that uses the variable `t`.
+The **Animator** extension lets you animate any mathematical expression that uses the variable `t`

 **How to use:**
-1. Enter an expression that includes `t` in the input field.
-   *Example:* `sin(t) * x`
+1. Enter an expression that includes `t` in the input field *Example:* `sin(t) * x`
-2. Click **Evaluate** or simply press **Enter**.
+2. Click **Evaluate** or simply press **Enter**
-3. The expression will animate automatically for 50 frames, with `t` varying from `0` to `1`.
+3. The expression will animate automatically for 50 frames, with `t` varying from `0` to `1`

 ### Random Expressions

-The Random Expressions extension lets you automatically generate and display a random Picasso expression.
+The Random Expressions extension lets you automatically generate and display a random Picasso expression

 **How to use**:

-1. Click the **Generate Random Expression** button.
+1. Click the **Generate Random Expression** button
-2. A random expression will appear in the input field.
+2. A random expression will appear in the input field
-3. The expression is evaluated and drawn automatically.
+3. The expression is evaluated, drawn, and saved to history automatically
-   You can edit the expression if you want and click **Evaluate** to see the updated image.
+4. You can edit the expression if you want and click **Evaluate** to see the updated image

+*Note: Random expressions omit animation due to complexity, but you can manually add `t` later if you want animation*

 ### History
-The *History* keeps tracks all of the exprresions that have been evaluated
+The **History** keeps tracks all of the exprresions that have been evaluated

-*How to use*
+**How to use**:

-1. just save the expression and you will see it pop up in the History bar on the side
+1. Whenever you evaluate an expression or generate a random one, it will appear in the History panel on the side
-2. You can clear the saved expressions to reset the cache.
+2. You can clear the saved expressions to reset the history
-3. you can select one of the past expressions and click use selected to show the expression
+3. To reuse a past expression, either double-click it or select it and click **Use Selected**